niemopen/niem-naming-design-rules/ndr6src.md

 In addition to the [message model](#def), a [message type](#def) also declares the initial property of conforming messages.
 In a conforming message, the [message object](#def) is always the value of the initial property; this is the [message property](#def).
 For example, the [message type](#def) for the [message](#def) in [example 3-2](#ex3-2) declares that the initial property is `msg:Request`.

 A [message type](#def) provides all of the information needed to generate the schema for each [message format](#def) it specifies.
-NIEMOpen provides free and open-source software tools to generate these schemas from the message model; see <uri>https://github.com/niemopen/ntac-admin/tree/main/tools</uri>.
+NIEMOpen provides free and open-source software tools to generate these schemas from the message model; see [NIEM-Tools](#ref).
 (Message designers may also compose these schemas by hand, if desired.)

 A conforming [message type](#def) must satisfy all of the rules in [section 11](#11-rules-for-message-types-and-message-formats).